BVenkatManoj/handwritten_digits_improvised/README.md

 * Saliency Maps
 * Feature Visualizations

+### 5. Mobile Optimization

+Improve user experience on touch devices.

+---

-## 📝 Conclusion
+# 📝 Conclusion

-This project demonstrates the complete lifecycle of a machine learning application—from training a neural network on the MNIST dataset to deploying it as a real-time web application.
-By integrating TensorFlow, Flask, JavaScript, and image processing techniques, the system provides an interactive platform for handwritten digit recognition while showcasing practical deployment and full-stack AI development concepts.
+This project demonstrates the complete lifecycle of a modern AI application, from training a CNN on the MNIST dataset to deploying it as an interactive web application using Flask.
+By combining deep learning, image processing, backend APIs, and frontend technologies, the system provides a practical example of real-world machine learning deployment and serves as a strong foundation for exploring advanced computer vision and deep learning techniques.

+## 👨‍💻 Author

+**B. Venkat Manoj**

+Machine Learning & Deep Learning Enthusiast

+Passionate about Artificial Intelligence, Machine Learning, Deep Learning, Computer Vision, and Full-Stack AI Applications.